 - 1) CC1.
 Line control.
-The time between two rising edges of CC1 defines the line period. - 2) CC2.
-Integration control.
-There are three special cases of CC2: - A) CC2 constantly low: the integration time is the minimum, which is a constant time in the range of 0.7 to 1.1 μs depending on the MODE. - B) CC2 constantly high: the integration time is the maximum possible. - C) The integration time is from any rising edge of CC2 to the next rising edge of CC1 in all the other cases.
+The time between two rising edges of CC1 defines the line period. - 2) CC2, CC3 and CC4.
+Integration control per channel.
+The CC2 is shown here as an example.
+CC3 and CC4 work exactly the same way.

+There are three special cases:

+- A) CC2 constantly low: the integration time is the minimum, which is a constant time in the range of 0.7 to 1.1 μs depending on the MODE. - B) CC2 constantly high: the integration time is the maximum possible. - C) The integration time is from any rising edge of CC2 to the next rising edge of CC1 in all the other cases.

-Fig.8.
+Fig. 9.
 Line timings in external control mode.
+CC2 as an example.